-Recently I did a Coffee cupping and I started to notice that many of the people there did not know what it is or how to cup coffee.
+Recently I did a Coffee cupping and I started to notice that many of the people there did not know what it is or how to cup coffee at home.
 It got me wondering how I could help people learn about coffee cupping and this is what I came up with.

-The steps in doing a Coffee Cupping are:
+The steps in how to do a Coffee Cupping at home are:

 - Choose Fresh Roasted Coffee